danvergara/dblab/docs/usage.md

 <kbd>Arrow Right</kbd>                  | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>l</kbd>                            | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>Arrow Left</kbd>                   | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>h</kbd>                            | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
-<kbd>h</kbd>                            | Horizontal scrolling on the panel.
-Views: rows, constraints, structure and indexes
 <kbd>g</kbd>                            | Move cursor to the top of the panel's dataset.
 Views: rows, constraints, structure and indexes
 <kbd>G</kbd>                            | Move cursor to the bottom of the panel's dataset.
 Views: rows, constraints, structure and indexes